 “A creative man is motivated by the desire to achieve, not by the desire to beat others.” – Ayn Rand

-Diners don’t have to step up to your mobile food business – they could always go to another food truck or head into a local restaurant.
+You have to always remember, diners don’t have to walk up to your mobile food business – they could always go to another food truck or head into a local restaurant.

 Food trucks are all the rage right now.
 You’d be hard-pressed to find a major metro area without a these popular nomadic restaurants.
 Some have written off the mobile food industry’s success as a fad, but the industry has steadily gained popularity across the US.
 According to Emergent Research, food trucks will generate roughly $2.7 billion in revenue by 2017.
 That will be a fourfold increase from 2012!
 Although food trucks only make up 1% of restaurant sales, growth is in sight.